 Ground faults can occur within appliances or your home’s electrical system itself.
 The best way to identify the cause and location of your fault is through simple troubleshooting.
 Fortunately, investigating a ground fault doesn’t require working with live wires.
 Here’s a quick how-to:

 - Locate the problem.
 Many homes are equipped with ground fault circuit interrupters or GFCI outlets.
 These outlets detect ground faults and shut off power to the affected circuit.
 Some models alert homeowners with a light or by tripping a reset switch on the outlet.
 Look for these alerts to locate the ground fault.
 If your home doesn’t have GFCI-equipped outlets, look at your breaker box.
 Tripped breakers will be in the off position.
 It’s important to note that ground faults don’t always trip breakers.
-If your electrical issue is overloading breakers, you could be dealing with a short or too many appliances running on the same circuit.
-Call a pro If you suspect a ground fault and don’t have GFCI outlets.
+If your electrical issue is overloading breakers, you could be dealing with an electrical short or too many appliances running on the same circuit.
+Call a pro if you suspect a ground fault and don’t have GFCI outlets.
 Older outlets don’t stop the grounded current and can cause shocks.

 - Disconnect your appliances.
 Unplug your appliances from the outlet and reset the breaker or GFCI.

 - Plug in your appliances.
-Plug each item back into the outlet until it trips.
+Plug each item back into the outlet until it trips again.
 This will determine which appliance is causing the ground fault.
 If nothing trips your outlet, or if your outlet doesn’t reset, your ground fault is likely located in another part of your home.
 Call a professional to look.
 Faults can occur due to other outlets leaking current, problems with exterior circuits, and other faulty appliances.